jgi-kbase/AssemblyHomologyService/README.md

 Returns information about a specific namespace.

-`POST /namespace/<namespace id>/search[?notstrict&max=<integer>]`
+`POST /namespace/<namespace id,namespace id,...>/search[?notstrict&max=<integer>]`

-Performs a search with the sketch database provided in the `POST` body against the sketch database associated with the namespace. `curl -T` is useful for this:
+Performs a search with the sketch database provided in the `POST` body against the sketch databases associated with the given namespaces. `curl -T` is useful for this:
 `curl -X POST -T kb_refseq_ci_1000_15792_446_1.msh http://localhost:20000/namespace/mynamespace/search`
 Currently the input sketch database must contain only one sequence with a single kmer size.
 Query parameters:
-* `notstrict` - if omitted, the server will return an error if the query sketch size is greater than the namespace sketch size.
-If `notstrict` is included, the server will return a warning instead.
+* `notstrict` - if omitted, the server will return an error if the query sketch size is greater than any of the namespace sketch sizes.
+If `notstrict` is included, the server will return warnings instead.
 Any other parameter mismatches will result in an error.
 * `max` - defines the maximum number of returned results.
 If missing, < 1, or > 100, `max` is
   set to 10.